 6. “Thank you for taking extra effort to make sure the entire team was on the same page.
 It would have been easy for important details to slip through the cracks, but thanks to you, that didn’t happen.”

-Learn how employee communication has changed in the pandemic era:
+Learn how employee feedback has changed in the pandemic era:

 In today’s knowledge economy, problem-solving is more important than ever before.
 Give great problem-solving a shout-out so that it becomes more and more a part of your company culture.

 7. “Thanks to your willingness to take risks and learn from mistakes, we solved a problem that could have cost the company a lot in the long run.
 Great work!”

 8. “You really went above and beyond to solve this complex issue in a timely manner.
 I can tell you’re committed to our clients, and our team, and I really appreciate it.”

 ☝️ Leading by example

 Strong companies are built by strong leaders.
 Acknowledge leadership qualities in your employees to help them grow.

 9. “I want to thank you for demonstrating optimism in the face of uncertainty this morning.
 I know the new numbers were more worrying than we expected, and you really set the tone for the rest of the team.”

 10. “Lena, this was a really challenging project.
 But the way you took it on, and broke down this complex project into manageable pieces, helped everyone else feel more confident about their part in it.
 Thank you for being a leader.”

 ✅ Meeting goals